[AD] This post contains sponsored content from Viking. Please read the disclaimer for more information.

 Comfort when working from home should be our number one priority.
 It not only increases our productivity but prevents repetitive strain and unnecessary stressors.
 Although not everyone has a dedicated home office, as long as you have the correct desk and leg space, you should be able to make the best of a bad situation.

 - Make sure you’re working from a desk that has adequate legroom so that you can sit close to your laptop or computer without unnecessary stretching.
 Try to keep your feet firmly on the ground or on a footrest.
-DO NOT sit with your legs cross as this increases the likelihood of ‘hunching‘ over, and strain the circulation in your legs.
+DO NOT sit with your legs cross as this increases the likelihood of ‘hunching‘ over, and strains the circulation in your legs.

 - If possible use a separate mouse and keyboard with laptops.
-I personally use a chrome book so this isn’t an easy option for me, but I much prefer using an external mouse for comfort.
+I personally use a Chrome book so this isn’t an easy option for me, but I much prefer using an external mouse for comfort.

 - The top of your laptop should be level with your eyes.
 This means you may have to prop it up so that you’re not looking down at it.